kevzettler/MMXOnline/readme.md

 -A "prod" system/switch
   -Hook up google analytics if it's on
+  -A telemetry system
-  -A telemetry system: send error logs to Azure; build some authentication app for this to view the logs
+    -Send error logs to Azure; build some authentication app for this to view the logs -Send events on useful actions (start game, win/lose game, etc) -

 -CTF
 -CTF AI